sohambhambere50/Hangman-Game-/README.md

 # Hangman-Game-
-This is a word guessing game
+The Hangman is a word guessing game developed in a python using basic functions.
+This game help me in understanding python more in my initial day's while learning python.